 At this point, things probably seem simple.
 Anyone can contact a Henderson liability lawyer and seek compensation for their injuries.
 But the reality is a little more complicated.
 Property owners and managers do not owe the same level of care to everyone coming on their property.
 Their duties and responsibilities vary according to the status of the victim.
 We will review the three possible statuses in the following lines.

-Victim Statuses on the Property and the Property Owner/Manager’s Duty of Care towards Them
+Victim Statuses on Property and the Property Owner’s Duty of Care towards Them

 The clients of a premises liability lawyer may have three different statuses on the property where they incurred their injuries.
 Their status will directly influence their right to compensation.
 They can be invitees, licensees, or trespassers.
 Let’s see what each status involves.